Examples of injury liability for workplace negligence

 If the worker has been reported to the employer for stalking or displays worrisome, violent or careless behavior in the workplace, it is the responsibility of the employer to remove this person to protect employees.

-If the worker commits an act that harms yourself or another employee, such as assault or repeated sexual harassment, the employer can be found liable.
+If the worker commits an act that harms himself or another employee, such as assault or repeated sexual harassment, the employer can be found liable.

 An employer might be negligent in failing to properly train employees in safety procedures or the use of safety equipment.
 If you worked on a construction site and were not trained on how to properly use the equipment, you could injure yourself or others and they could hold the employer negligent for their work injuries.